jackheuberger/jackheuberger/README.md

 I'm currently a SWE Intern @ Microsoft, and I go to school at WashU (the one in St. Louis).

+> I'm currently working on [Hack WashU](https://hackwashu.io), a hybrid event taking place from Oct.
+14 to Oct.
+16!

 I have experience in:
 - Full-stack web development
 - Cloud computing